philrz/super/docs/language/aggregates/fuse.md

 The _fuse_ aggregate function applies [type fusion](../shaping.md#type-fusion) to its input and returns the fused type.

-This aggregation is useful with group-by for data exploration and discovery when searching for shaping rules to cluster a large number of varied input types to a smaller number of fused types each from a set of interrelated types.
+It is useful with grouped aggregation for data exploration and discovery when searching for shaping rules to cluster a large number of varied input types to a smaller number of fused types each from a set of interrelated types.